stelcodes/nuzzle/README.md

  [:blog-posts :clojure-on-fedora]
- {:nuzzle/title "How to Install Clojure on Fedora" :content "markdown/clojure-on-fedora.md" :nuzzle/tags #{:linux :clojure}
+ {:nuzzle/title "How to Install Clojure on Fedora" :nuzzle/content "markdown/clojure-on-fedora.md"
+  :nuzzle/tags #{:linux :clojure}
   ;; Page maps are open, you can include any data you like :foobar "baz"}}
 ```

 ### Special Keys in Page Entry Maps
-- `:content`: A path to an associated Markdown or HTML file.
+- `:nuzzle/content`: A path to an associated Markdown or HTML file.
 - `:nuzzle/tags`: A set of keywords where each keyword is a tag name.
 - `:draft?`: A boolean indicating whether this page is a draft or not.
 - `:rss?`: A boolean indicating whether the page should be included in the optional RSS feed.

 ### Special Keys in Custom Option Entry Maps
-- `:content`: A path to an associated Markdown or HTML file.
+- `:nuzzle/content`: A path to an associated Markdown or HTML file.

 ## How Nuzzle Transforms Your Config
 You can think of Nuzzle's core functionality as a data pipeline.
 Nuzzle starts with the config map in your `nuzzle.edn`, adds some spice, sends it through your page rendering function, and exports the results to disk.